 On the equities side, the Bank focuses on the United States and Nordic equity markets.
 The Bank also remains active in the domestic equity market although the market is currently limited.
-However, a number of companies were listed on NASDAQ OMX Iceland in 2012 and 2013.
+However, a number of companies were listed on NASDAQ OMX Iceland in since 2011.